 - Amount: 1 tbsp per pack

-- Recommended: Someone who wants refreshing taste in natto
+- Recommended: Someone who wants a refreshing taste in natto

 Chips/Crisps

-I don't think there are many that don't like potato chips/crisps.
+I don’t think many don’t like potato chips/crisps.
 Why not put it in natto?

-If you like chips, maybe it's worth trying!
-It adds a pleasant saltiness and some crispy texture too!
-You could even experiment with different flavours.
+If you like chips, maybe it’s worth trying!
+It adds a pleasant saltiness and some crispy texture, too!
+You could even experiment with different flavors.
 I kept it simple with lightly salted potato chips.

 - When to add: Mix in